yinon115/Cellular_B_2024_HW_1/README.md

 # ObstacleGame

-It is played by a surfer trying to avoid the sharks coming to him
+It is played by a basketball legend Michael Jordan trying to prevent Kobe Bryant from blocking him on his way to the basket